What Is Anxiety Nausea And How Do You Cope?

 • Intrusive thoughts that cause distress or impairment

-If you are experiencing nausea in addition to multiple other anxiety symptoms, you may be suffering from anxiety-induced nausea.
+If you are experiencing nausea or other types of digestive system distress in addition to multiple other anxiety symptoms, you may be suffering from anxiety-induced nausea.

 How does anxiety cause nausea?